willwin4sure/vault/🗃️Database Systems/Data Models/Fancy SQL.md

-> [!example]
-> Suppose your database stored a single feeding time per cage, but now you want to upgrade it to have several feeding times per cage.

-You used to have a table called `animals`, but it got upgraded to `animals2` (all the feedtimes got moved to a `feedtime` table).
-We can maintain backwards-compatibility by creating a ==view== `animals`, a query that pretends to be a table.

-## Fancy SQL

 > Correlated subqueries, recursion, self-joins.

-==Correlated subqueries== exist.
+## Correlated Subqueries

+A ==correlated subquery== is a subquery that is executed once for each row of the outer query.
+This is different from a ==nested subquery==, where the inner request just runs a single time.

+## Aliases and Ambiguity

-Aliases and ambiguity.
-You can have ambiguity if two tables have the same column name; one fix is just qualifying it with the table name.
-Or you can give the table name an alias and use that to qualify instead.
-These aliases are what you end up using in self-joins.
+You can have ==ambiguity== if two tables have the same column name; one fix is just qualifying it with the table name.
+Or you can give the table name an ==alias== and use that to qualify instead.
+These aliases are what you end up using in ==self-joins==.

+## Left Joins

 ==Left joins== keep all the records on the left side, appending NULLs if nothing matches.
 Right joins and full outer joins are analogous.